JoBisch/R_Twitter-Bot/README.md

+# R_Twitter-Bot
-#This Twitter-Bot is all about experimenting with Bitcoin-Data
+This Twitter-Bot is all about experimenting with Bitcoin-Data

 1. Google Trends Data about Bitcoin